 Jennifer Ervin is an Office Administrator at the Orland Park office who has many years of experience in office administration along with a Bachelor's Degree in HR and Psychology.
 She has two kiddos of her own, one boy (a baseball player) and one girl (a gymnast), who keep her very busy outside of work!
 Her favorite things are country music, the outdoors, inspirational sayings and essential oils!
 She also loves to cook, grill and the Cubs!

 Jana Ford is the Executive Assistant to our Chief Encouragement Officer.
-She comes BDI bringing many years of multi-tasking and executive assistant experience which we are extatic to have her on board.
-Jana and her husband of 15 years have three girls Hailey, 14, who loves volleyball, Peyton, 9, who loves being on a tumble and trampoline team and our newest addition Avery, who is full of life at just 14 months old.
+She comes to BDI bringing many years of multi-tasking and executive assistant experience which we are ecstatic to have her on board.
+Jana and her husband of 16 years have three girls Hailey, 15, who loves volleyball, Peyton, 10, who loves being on a tumble and trampoline team and our newest addition Avery, who is full of life at 2 years old.
 As if being a mom of three and joining our team wasn't enough one of her true passions lies in designing spaces accompanied by her degree in design.

 If you had a full day free with no commitments and nothing on your to do list, what would you do with it?
 My happy place is definitely on the water.
-I enjoy being out on our boat with my family doing water-sports such as tubing, kneeboarding or skiing that is where I’m most happy.
+I enjoy being out on our boat with my family doing water-sports such as tubing, kneeboarding or skiing that is where my family and I are most happy.

 What inspires me?
 Helping others, especially those who can’t help themselves.